madhurangar/fftool/README.md

 ‼️ This is a modified version of fftools to print impropers as a separate list in the lammps input.
 Please be cautious about following:
  - Only tested for xyz files
  - Improper types (integer) continue from the dihedrals
+ - improper order is changed to ikjl from ijkl

 ---